Mother Glasgow

 painting 1

-Gina Euseibi
+Gina Eusebi

 “Gina Eusebi was born in 1942 in the hilltop village of Castelforte, Southern Italy — the eldest of four, a gifted seamstress by thirteen, and fluent in Italian, Portuguese, and French.
 From her family she learned the spirit of cucina povera: nothing wasted, everything treasured.
 Food, for Gina, was never just sustenance — it was memory, healing, and love.